Open dynamics of entanglement in mesoscopic bosonic systems: Examples: PPT criterion for multi-mode bosonic fields

-Let us consider also, as a second example, the state of symmetrically bemasplitted single-photon into modes $a_1,a_3$:
+A s the second example, let us also consider the state of a single photon symmetrically beam splitted into modes $a_1,a_3$:

-This state is of particular interest as it is non-Gaussian and one cannot reveal its entanglement through PPT criterion for covariance matrix (see Appendix \ref{app:covariance}).
+This state is of particular interest as it is non-Gaussian and one cannot reveal its entanglement through the PPT criterion for the covariance matrix (see \ref{app:covariance}).
+Clearly, this is a two-mode state, and as we argued to apply the above entanglement criterion, one needs four modes.
+However, one can trivially extend the state to four modes by including modes $a_2,a_4$ with zero photons occupying these modes:

-Clearly this is a two-mode state and as we argued to apply the above entanglement criterion, one needs four modes.
-However, one can trivially extend the state to four modes by including modes $a_2,a_4$ with zero photons occupying those modes:
+Still, this state has the form \eqref{eq:psi_0}, for which the RSF results in $\hat\rho^{\Pi}_{\Psi}=\hat 0$, and thus does not give access to information about entanglement.
+One can see that such a trivial extension of the two mode state will always result in $\hat\rho^{\Pi}_{\rho_F}$ not revealing entanglement.
+This is because for such an extension there can be at most one nonzero matrix element $\langle\hat a_1^\dagger\hat a_1\hat a_3^\dagger\hat a_3\rangle$ that is necessarily positive, and so $\hat\rho^{\Pi}_{\rho_F}$ in such a case is always a PPT state.
+Note that this can be seen as a manifestation of the fact that one is not able to observe entanglement of two-mode entangled state with simple photon counting without ancillary states acting as a reference frame.

-Still, this state has the form \eqref{eq:psi_0} for which the RSF results in $\hat\rho^{\Pi}_{\Psi}=\hat 0$ and thus does not give access to information about entanglement.
-Instead, one can perform a different extension of the state to four modes to avoid reaching the form \eqref{eq:psi_0} by, for example, introducing coherent states with real amplitude $\alpha$ in the additional modes:
+To avoid reaching the form \eqref{eq:psi_0}, instead of (\ref{eq:trivial_ext}), one can perform a different extension of the state to four modes by, for example, introducing coherent states with real amplitude $\alpha$ in the additional modes:

-This resembles performing a homodyne measurement on the single-photon state.
-However, for example, the assumption of matching energy was not done at this step which would be required to perform the necessary interferometry for homodyne measurement.
-This is also not fully equivalent to performing homodyne measurement, as one is interested in measuring the number of photons instead of quadratures, and such schemes are sometimes referred to as weak homodyne measurement \cite{Das_2021,SP,SinglePhotonGPY}.
-Now, using the same partition $\mathcal{I}_A=\{1,2\},\,\mathcal{I}_B=\{3,4\}$ we get the following normalized reduced state $\hat\rho^{N}_{\Psi}$:
+This extension resembles performing a homodyne measurement on the single-photon state.
+However, for example, the assumption of matching energy was not done at this step, which would be required to perform the necessary interferometry for homodyne measurement.
+This is also not fully equivalent to performing homodyne measurement as one is interested in measuring the number of photons instead of quadratures.
+Such schemes are sometimes referred to as weak homodyne measurement \cite{Das_2021,SP,SinglePhotonGPY}.
+Now, using the same partition $\mathcal{I}_A=\{1,2\},\,\mathcal{I}_B=\{3,4\}$, we get the following normalized reduced state $\hat\rho^{\mathcal{N}}_{\Psi}$:

-After partial transposition there are three eigenvalues of resulting matrix:
+After partial transposition, there are three eigenvalues of the resulting matrix: